Changelog

 portfolio calendar

-page, select any number of listings
+select any number of listings

 , and adjust or lock all of your selected rates (as shown below):